groq/orchestrate/README.md

 track ./bin/dev-server
 ```

-`track` pipes stdout/stderr to the worktree's activity log (e.g. `~/.dispatch/activity/<branch>.log`) so the TUI activity stream stays clean even when you stop an agent and run custom commands.
+`track` pipes stdout/stderr to the worktree's activity log (e.g. `~/.orchestrate/activity/<branch>.log`) so the TUI activity stream stays clean even when you stop an agent and run custom commands.

 ---

 ## ⚙️ Configuration

-Create `settings.yaml` in the Dispatch data directory:
+Create `settings.yaml` in the Orchestrate data directory:

 ```yaml
 # settings.yaml